 Mental Health Training Opportunities

 **Update** Thank you for your interest in our Doctoral Internship in Health Service Psychology.
-Due to COVID-19 systemic impacts, we regret to announce we will not be accepting applications for the 2021-2022 Academic Year.
-We plan to offer positions in the 2022-2023 Academic Year.
-Please email [email protected] if there are any questions.
+Due to COVID-19 systemic impacts, we regret to announce we will not be accepting applications for the coming Academic Year.
+Please email [email protected] if there are any questions. ***

-We are pleased to offer several training opportunities at the Colonial Health Center (CHC).
+We are pleased to offer several training opportunities at the Student Health Center (SHC).
 Please note that in order to maintain appropriate boundaries and adhere to our ethical obligations, former and current clients are not eligible for training opportunities.
-Similarly, former and current trainees are not eligible for clinical services at the CHC.
+Similarly, former and current trainees are not eligible for clinical services at the SHC.
 If you have any questions, please contact us at [email protected].

 We currently are offering two doctoral externship positions in Assessment and an APA-Accredited doctoral internship in professional psychology for the 2020-2021 academic year.
 In alternate years, we offer a Master's level externship and Doctoral level therapy externship.
 Please check back on availability for these in the 2021-2020 school year; changes will be posted here in Spring of 2021.